derickson/gen-ai-search-studygroup/class/week01/README.md

 pip install python-dotenv
 ```

+### ❗❗ Change Directory to /class/week01 ❗❗
+Everything we've been doing so far has been in the root directory of the project.
+As we are about to start saving files, make your changes in the class/week01 subfolder

-Now create a Python program that looks like the following and run it in your IDE or terminals
+Now create a Python program (in the class/week01 folder) that looks like the following and run it in your IDE or terminals

 ```python
 ## import a python library for working with the OS